OldManUmby/DND.SRD.Wiki/downloads/obsidian/!-WORK-IN-PROGRESS-!.md

 ---

-The Obsidian version of the D&D 5E SRD is a work-in-progress.
+The Obsidian version of the D&D 5E SRD is now *UNDER DEVELOPMENT*.
 When this warning file is gone, the work is done.

+> Essentually, each subject will have its own markdown file (each race, class, spell, magic item, monster, category of rules, etc.)

+For more information on the progress, you can view the Changelog.md in the root directory.

 Thanks!